krahets/hello-algo/en/docs/chapter_graph/graph.md

 <p align="center"> Figure 9-3 &nbsp; Connected and disconnected graphs </p>

-We can also add a "weight" variable to edges, resulting in "weighted graphs" as shown in Figure 9-4.
+We can also add a weight variable to edges, resulting in <u>weighted graphs</u> as shown in Figure 9-4.
 For example, in mobile games like "Honor of Kings", the system calculates the "closeness" between players based on shared gaming time, and this closeness network can be represented with a weighted graph.

 ![Weighted and unweighted graphs](graph.assets/weighted_graph.png){ class="animation-figure" }